-Bridging the Arab Maghreb and the Sahel region, Mauritania is sparsely populated and is one of the world’s poorest countries, with some 52,4% of its population either near or living in poverty, deprived of basic services such as health and education.
-Like other Sahel countries, Mauritania was affected by the 2012-2013 food and nutrition crisis.
-Still in 2017, the most vulnerable populations continue to suffer from the cumulative impact of recurrent shocks which have eroded their livelihood and resilience.
+Bridging the Arab Maghreb and the Sahel region, Mauritania is sparsely populated and is one of the world’s poorest countries, with some 52.4% of its population near or living in poverty.
+The most vulnerable populations continue to suffer from the cumulative impact of recurrent shocks which have eroded their livelihood and resilience.
 Over 900 000 people are food insecure and malnutrition affects over 153 000 children under five years of age.
 In addition, Mauritania hosts 52 000 Malian refugees due to conflict.

-Regarding the nutrition situation, 21% of children under five are stunted - too short for their age, a sign of malnutrition - and in 2017, it is estimated that over 150 000 children under five years old (14% of the children) will suffer acute malnutrition (source: SMART nutrition survey June 2015).
-The national health system has very limited capacities to respond to the crisis.
+Regarding the nutrition situation, 21% of children under five are stunted - too short for their age, a sign of malnutrition - and in 2017, it is estimated that over 153 000 children under five years old (14% of the children) will suffer acute malnutrition.
+The national health system has very limited capacities to respond.

-In addition, Mauritania hosts the largest number of refugees from Mali: close to 50 000 persons who crossed the border from 2012 onwards following the conflict in Northern Mali.
-Spontaneous returns to the country of origin are few, mostly due to the prevailing security situation and the extremely poor access to basic services that awaits them.
-Small groups of people seeking refuge in Mauritania due to insecurity in Mali, continue to reach regularly the borders towns.
+In addition, Mauritania hosts the second largest camp of refugees from Mali, with 52 000 persons who fled conflict in the North from 2012 onwards.
+Spontaneous returns to their country of origin are few and far between, mostly due to the prevailing security situation and the extremely poor access to basic services that awaits them.
+Small groups of people seeking refuge still reach Mauritania regularly.

-EU humanitarian assistance also funds nutrition programmes carried out by its humanitarian partners on the ground, supporting the health system and in particular the treatment of undernutrition among children under five years of age, as well as among pregnant and lactating women.
+EU humanitarian assistance also funds nutrition programmes carried out by its humanitarian partners on the ground, supporting the health system and in particular the treatment of undernutrition among children younger than five years of age.

-Assistance to Malian refugees in Mberra camp focuses on the improvement of the nutrition, food, water and sanitation, conditions in the camp.
-Education in emergencies and protection are also part of the supported activities.
-Particular attention is also given to increasing self-reliance and resilience among refugees and host communities.
+Assistance to Malian refugees in Mbera camp focuses on food assistance, water and sanitation.
+Education in emergencies and protection are also a part of the supported activities.
+Particular attention is also given to increasing self-reliance and resilience among refugees and the local communities who host them.

-The EU also funds the United Nations Humanitarian Air Service UNHAS, which allows humanitarian workers to reach remote locations and increase access to those in need of assistance.
+The EU also funds the United Nations Humanitarian Air Service UNHAS, which allows humanitarian workers and cargo to reach remote locations and increase access to those in need of assistance.